Growing with Bristol for 80 Years (A Brief History)

-We will be celebrating 80 years of service to the Bristol community.
+We are celebrating 80 years of service to the Bristol community.
 Below is a short history of our first 80 years.

 Recognizing that there was “a shortage of safe and sanitary dwelling accommodations in the City available to persons of low income at rentals which they can afford,” the City Council of the City of Bristol established by resolution on September 6, 1938, the Housing Authority of the City of Bristol.
 Following a series of organizational meetings in late 1938, the new Housing Authority took its first official action on March 27, 1939, and submitted an application to the United States Housing Authority for the development of Bristol’s first two public housing developments.
 Through subsequent actions during its first three decades, the Housing Authority of the City of Bristol transformed several rundown neighborhoods in the City of Bristol by removing dilapidated structures and developing more than 425 units of affordable housing.
 The Housing Authority of the City of Bristol, which in 1946 by Virginia statute was renamed the Bristol Redevelopment and Housing Authority, continues to manage these affordable housing units, as well as other housing assistance programs.
 Developing and operating public housing is, of course, what BRHA is best-known for in our community.
 And we are proud to provide this most basic of needs for citizens in Bristol…But BRHA has done quite a bit more than that for this community during its tenure.